 Before works commence:

-- For structures, you should seek the advice of an appropriately qualified and experienced contractor to ensure the safety of the design and your chosen method of construction.
+- for structures, seek the advice of an appropriately qualified and experienced contractor to ensure the safety of the design and your chosen method of construction

-If the construction program will not be completed while the licence or permit is valid, or if you wish to change your construction program in any way, contact your local Department of Water office.
+If the construction program will not be completed while the licence or permit is valid, or if you wish to change your construction program in any way, contact your local Department of Water and Environmental Regulation office.